MarcieMarc425/PriCoSha/README.md

 # PriCoSha
 Intro to Database Class Project

-PriCoSha is a mock social network web application developed with NodeJS.
+PriCoSha is a mock social network web application developed with NodeJS, Express and MySQL.

 ## Current Features:
 - Login System